 The federal government of Brazil may indeed have access to private data that citizens may have provided to any private company.
-More than that, a state agency may get information that was cleared by another entity in the state with different purpose.
+More than that, a state agency may get information that was cleared by another entity in the state with a different purpose.

 The findings are from a law professor Bruno Magrani, FGV-RJ.
 He is the author of the Brazilian chapter in a study that maps the ways in which governments around the world can access the private data that private companies process.